openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 Cross-Site Scripting Vulnerability
 ==================================

 Because translated strings often contain placeholders that will be filled in at render time, possibly using user input, localization is a potential opening for cross-site scripting (XSS) attacks.
-The react-intl functions exposed by frontend-i18n are XSS-safe.
+The ``react-intl`` functions exposed by frontend-platform are XSS-safe.

+We explicitly don't export ``react-intl`` components that are not XSS safe, such as ``FormattedHTMLMessage``.
+See `Don't Use FormattedHTMLMessage` <https://edx.readthedocs.io/projects/edx-developer-guide/en/latest/preventing_xss/preventing_xss_in_react.html#don-t-use-formattedhtmlmessage>`_ for more information.

 Mapping Server Codes To Messages
 ================================